Abarim Publications' online Biblical Hebrew Dictionary

 The noun הר (har) is the Bible's common word for mountain or hill.
 It and its proper plural, הרים, occur more than 500 times, but note that the form הרים may also result from the verb רום (rum), meaning to lift up (as such it occurs for instance in Leviticus 2:9 and 1 Kings 11:27).

 Other than the obvious connection with the verb רום (rum), it's not wholly clear where our noun הר (har) comes from, but probably from some root or verb הרר (hrr).
 But that particular verb isn't used, nor is it found in cognate languages, and its meaning is entirely elusive.
-Our intuition would dictate that the root-verb of the word for mountain probably has to do with being elevated, but that may not be correct.
+Our intuition would dictate that the verb of the word for mountain probably has to do with being elevated, but that may not be correct.
 In Hebrew thought, a mountain is not something that's high, a mountain is a lot of something gathered.
 And so, a mountain became synonymous for a large but centralized group of people (Jeremiah 51:25), or even gods (Isaiah 14:13).

 In the Bible, mountains are often associated with places of worship (pagan: Deuteronomy 12:9, Isaiah 65:7; YHWH: Exodus 17:9, 1 Kings 18:42), and it's been proposed that people like to pray on mountains because it gives them the feeling that they're closer to the divine realm.
 Here at Abarim Publications we disagree with that.

 Although some of the gods of old were celestial, many others were terrestrial.
-In the Bible, Elohim YHWH is only very rarely associated with heaven; He's mostly positioned on earth: He hovers over the waters (Genesis 1:2), He walks in the garden in the cool of the day (Genesis 3:8), He closes the door to the Ark (Genesis 7:16), and He physically visits Abraham (Genesis 18:2).
+In the Bible, Elohim YHWH is only very rarely associated with heaven; he's mostly positioned on earth: he hovers over the waters (Genesis 1:2), he walks in the garden in the cool of the day (Genesis 3:8), he closes the door to the Ark (Genesis 7:16), and he physically visits Abraham (Genesis 18:2).
 We maintain that mountains didn't remind people of the spiritual realm, but of the effect of the spiritual realm on people, namely that of gathering and centralizing.

 And of course, since most life goes on in valleys and on plains, folks seeking solace go to mountains where they are least likely to be disturbed.